 AMD FreeSync is supported with a 48-144Hz VRR (variable refresh rate) range over DisplayPort and 48-100Hz over HDMI for tear-free gameplay.
 The monitor is certified as G-SYNC compatible by NVIDIA, so FreeSync will work without issue with compatible NVIDIA GPUs.

-Navigation though the OSD menu is a breeze thanks to the 5-way joystick placed beneath the bottom bezel of the screen while the menu itself is intuitive and well-organized.
+Navigation through the OSD menu is a breeze thanks to the 5-way joystick placed beneath the bottom bezel of the screen while the menu itself is intuitive and well-organized.

 The monitor supports HDR10, but only via software emulation, so it can accept the HDR signal, but the viewing experience won’t really be improved.